LukaMartin/react-solana-active-wallet/README.md

 The wallet address of the currently active wallet sliced for a shortened format eg: 5KgT...gQdY
 - ```phantomProvider: PhantomWallet | null```

-The Phantom wallet provider from the window.phantom.solana object
-- ```backpackProvider: BackpackWallet | null```

-The Backpack wallet provider from the window.backpack object
-- ```trustProvider: TrustWallet | null```

-The Trust wallet provider from the window.trustwallet.solana object